simonw/datasette/docs/sql_queries.rst

 parameters - they will be wrapped in quotes and their content will be correctly escaped.

-Datasette disallows custom SQL containing the string PRAGMA, as SQLite pragma statements can be used to change database settings at runtime.
+Datasette disallows custom SQL queries containing the string PRAGMA (with a small number `of exceptions <https://github.com/simonw/datasette/issues/761>`__) as SQLite pragma statements can be used to change database settings at runtime.
 If you need to include the string "pragma" in a query you can do so safely using a named parameter.

 .. _sql_views: